Guess who's coming to Windsor? Royal ceremony weds cultures

 Race has loomed over the couple's relationship from the beginning.
 After the pair went public in 2016, Harry lashed out in a public statement at what he described as "racial undertones" in media coverage and overt racism toward his then-girlfriend, who has lamented such views.
 At the announcement of their engagement last fall, many black women around the world cheered the news as a fairytale that doesn't always include them.

-A diverse group of about 20 - mostly black women - gathered before dawn on the rainy Saturday at a house party in Burlington, New Jersey.
+A diverse group of about 20 - mostly black women - gathered before dawn on the rainy Saturday at a house party in Burlington, New Jersey, right outside Philadelphia.
 They were among the scores of African-Americans and British Americans participating in the global event in person, at home and online.

 Decorated with a banner reading "Congratulations Harry and Meghan!," with the bride's biography on a nearby table and glasses of tea and mimosas and the smell of breakfast cooking in the background, the guests gathered in two rooms.